exakat/php-dictionary/src/index/uuid.md

 # Universally Unique IDentifier (UUID)
-UUID is a Universally Unique IDentifier.
+``UUID`` is a Universally Unique IDentifier.
 It is an identifier that anyone can generate, and that has a near certainty that it identify something unique, in the universe.

-UUID are in contrast to classic integer ids, such as auto-increment primary keys, which usually start at 0, and are incrementally generated.
+``UUID`` are in contrast to classic integer ids, such as auto-increment primary keys, which usually start at 0, and are incrementally generated.
 Not only this means connecting to a database, and querying the right table, but also means that there are multiple usage of 1, in each of these tables.

-UUID are a standard defined in RFC 9562, which supersedes RFC 4122.
+``UUID`` are a standard defined in RFC 9562, which supersedes RFC 4122.
 The standard defines several versions, each with different generation strategies:

-+ UUIDv1: time-based using the MAC address of the generating machine.
++ ``UUIDv1``: time-based using the MAC address of the generating machine.
-+ UUIDv3: deterministic, derived from a namespace and a name using MD5.
++ ``UUIDv3``: deterministic, derived from a namespace and a name using MD5.
-+ UUIDv4: randomly generated using 122 random bits; the most widely used version.
++ ``UUIDv4``: randomly generated using 122 random bits; the most widely used version.
-+ UUIDv5: deterministic, derived from a namespace and a name using SHA-1.
++ ``UUIDv5``: deterministic, derived from a namespace and a name using SHA-1.
-+ UUIDv6: reordered time-based UUID, optimised for database index locality.
++ ``UUIDv6``: reordered time-based UUID, optimised for database index locality.
-+ UUIDv7: contains a 48-bit Unix timestamp in milliseconds followed by random bits, making it time-sortable and suitable for use as a database primary key.
++ ``UUIDv7``: contains a 48-bit Unix timestamp in milliseconds followed by random bits, making it time-sortable and suitable for use as a database primary key.

-UUIDv7 is the recommended version for new applications that use UUID as a database primary key, as its time-ordered structure avoids the B-tree page splits caused by random UUIDv4 values.
+``UUIDv7`` is the recommended version for new applications that use UUID as a database primary key, as its time-ordered structure avoids the B-tree page splits caused by random UUIDv4 values.
-<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"DefinedTerm","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/index\/uuid.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/index\/uuid.html","name":"Universally Unique IDentifier (UUID)","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Wed, 08 Jul 2026 16:10:08 +0000","dateModified":"Wed, 08 Jul 2026 16:10:08 +0000","description":"UUID is a Universally Unique IDentifier","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/index\/Universally Unique IDentifier (UUID).html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"DefinedTermSet","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/index.html#dictionary","name":"The PHP Dictionary","alternateName":"PHP Dictionary","description":"A dictionary of PHP terms, keywords, functions, concepts and jargon.","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/index.html","inLanguage":"en","version":"1.1.13","creator":{"@type":"Organization","name":"Exakat","url":"https:\/\/www.exakat.io\/"}},{"@type":"DefinedTerm","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/index\/uuid.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/index\/uuid.html","name":"Universally Unique IDentifier (UUID)","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 07 Aug 2026 10:00:16 +0000","dateModified":"Fri, 07 Aug 2026 10:00:16 +0000","description":"``UUID`` is a Universally Unique IDentifier","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/index\/Universally Unique IDentifier (UUID).html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"},{"@type":"BreadcrumbList","itemListElement":[{"@type":"ListItem","position":1,"name":"The PHP Dictionary","item":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/index.html"},{"@type":"ListItem","position":2,"name":"Index","item":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/index\/index.html"},{"@type":"ListItem","position":2,"name":"Universally Unique IDentifier (UUID)"}]}]}</script>
 ```php

 123e4567-e89b-12d3-a456-426614174000